rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 Then use this to write code with Python syntax and semantics, and Java class semantics added.
 Some basic knowledge of Java semantics is required, get over it.
 Android classes will require (possibly extensive) reading of the [Android Developer Guide](https://developer.android.com/guide) and [Android Reference](https://developer.android.com/reference).

-It is also possible to write Java class implementations in Python, [RTFM](https://github.com/kivy/pyjnius/blob/master/docs/source/api.rst#java-class-implementation-in-python) and [look at some examples](https://github.com/RobertFlatt/Android-for-Python/blob/main/cameraxf/cameraxf/listeners.py).
+It is also possible to write Java class implementations in Python usiny `PythonJavaClass`, [RTFM](https://github.com/kivy/pyjnius/blob/master/docs/source/api.rst#java-class-implementation-in-python) and [look at some examples](https://github.com/RobertFlatt/Android-for-Python/blob/main/cameraxf/cameraxf/listeners.py).

+Note: some documentation examples are obsolete.
+If you see '.renpy.' as a sub field in an autoclass argument replace it with '.kivy.'.

+### Pyjnius Challenges

 It is not possible to import Java *abstract* classes, as they have no *implementation* (abstract and implementation are Java keywords).
 And it it is not possible to provide the implementation in Python.
-You must write the implementation in Java and import that.
+You must find or write the implementation in Java and import that new class.

 One thing to watch out for is you will be using two garbage collectors working on the same heap, but they don't know each other's boundaries.
 Python may free a local reference to a Java object because it cant see that the object is used.
 Obviously this will cause the app to crash in an ugly way.
 So use class variables, as in the example above, to indicate persistence to the Python garbage collector.

 Python for Android builds an apk with a minimum device api.
 Importing Java modules can invalidate this minimum.
 Check the [Added in API level field](https://developer.android.com/reference/android/provider/MediaStore.Downloads) in the class or method reference documentation.

-Note: some documentation examples are obsolete.
-If you see '.renpy.' as a sub field in an autoclass argument replace it with '.kivy.'.
+### Callbacks with a Java Abstract Class.

+Pyjnius allows us to call Java from Python, calling Python from Java is achived by overriding the Java class implementation in Python using `PythonJavaClass`.
+However we cannot do this if the Java class is abstract, in this case we implement the derived class in Java and pass the Python callback inside a Java wrapper class with a `PythonJavaClass` implememntation.

+The steps are outlined below, with links to an example in cameraxf.

+- Create a [Java wrapper interface class](https://github.com/RobertFlatt/Android-for-Python/blob/main/cameraxf/cameraxf/camerax_src/org/kivy/camerax/CallbackWrapper.java), the class contains the Java callback method prototypes.

+- Create a [Python implementation](https://github.com/RobertFlatt/Android-for-Python/blob/main/cameraxf/cameraxf/listeners.py#L118) of the wrapper class as a subclass of `PythonJavaClass`.
+Note that the Python class has the Python callback method as an initialization parameter, the Java interface did not have this.

+- Create the [listener derived from the abstract class](https://github.com/RobertFlatt/Android-for-Python/blob/main/cameraxf/cameraxf/camerax_src/org/kivy/camerax/ImageSavedCallback.java) as usual.
+Except it has the wrapper class as an initialization parameter, so it can call the wrapper's callback method(s).

+- [In Python](https://github.com/RobertFlatt/Android-for-Python/blob/main/cameraxf/cameraxf/camerax.py#L354-L356) instantiate the wrapper with a reference to the Python callback method as an parameter.
+In Python instantiate the listener implementing the abstract class with a reference to the wrapper as an parameter.
+In Python instantiate the Java functionality with it's listener as a parameter.

+No, I won't do it for you.

 ## Kivy Garden